An Oklahoma Highway Department truck heads west on 80-year-old original pink concrete of Route 66 outside Clinton OK.

 OKLAHOMA www.oklahomaroute66.com www.travelok.com

-Coleman Theatre, Miami www.colemantheatre.org (NOTE: re) Day 4
+Coleman Theatre, Miami www.colemantheatre.org (NOTE: theatre) Day 4

 Blue Whale, Catoosa www.bluewhaleroute66.com (Hours 8A-dark) Day 4 or 5